FAQs

 of tricks, jumps and flips.
 Will we be doing these?

-no, we will not be doing them in our classes or at social dances.
+will not be doing them in our classes or at social dances.
+In fact,

-In fact, we have a strict no aerials policy at the ballroom.
-While
+we have a strict no aerials policy at the ballroom.
+While these

-these steps are certainly fun to watch and are a part of the dance,
+steps are certainly fun to watch and are a part of the dance, they

 experienced dancers execute them after training with professionals